 The European University Viadrina supports doctoral and postdoctoral researchers in reconciling family life and academic career.
 It provides a workplace culture in which the researchers can achieve balance between their scientific activity and family life.
-As a result in 2012, for the second time, the Viadrina was certified as a “Family-Friendly University” which testifies best to the soundness of the measures implemented in that field.
-Since 2014 the university is also a member of the Bestpractice Club "Familie in der Hochschule".

 The University offers a family-friendly infrastructure as well as counseling and support from the Family Representative of the Viadrina.
 The Viadrina Center for Graduate Studies assists in a number of ways MA students who are considering a PhD, PhD and post-doctoral researchers.